 No modification to the proposal is allowed once the deadline for submission has elapsed.

-If there is a need to clarify certain aspects or to correct clerical mistakes, the Commission may contact the applicant for this purpose during the evaluation process.
+If there is a need to clarify certain aspects or to correct obvious clerical mistakes, the Commission may contact the applicant by email for this purpose during the evaluation process, provided the terms of the proposal are not modified as a result.